 Thousands of years ago before humans inhabited Madagascar, the island was covered in 594,221 square kilometers of forest.
 However, over 11,000 football fields of Madagascar's forests are destroyed every year from slash-and-burn agriculture, mining and for the production of fuel wood and charcoal.
 Only 59,038 square kilometers, less than 10%, of forest remain.

 The current statistics about world deforestation are daunting.
 According to the World Resources Institute, 80% of the earth's natural forests are already gone, with more being destroyed every year.
-Omaha's Henry Doorly Zoo's Madagascar Biodiversity Partnership (MBP) has witnessed the effects of deforestation firsthand.
+Omaha's Henry Doorly Zoo and Aquarium's Madagascar Biodiversity Partnership (MBP) has witnessed the effects of deforestation firsthand.
 The forests surrounding the area of Kianjavato, in southeastern Madagascar, were once connected but are now severely fragmented due to slash and burn agriculture.
 This destruction has left the rare animal inhabitants of Kianjavato severely in danger of becoming extinct.

 The MBP is addressing this devastating deforestation through the Education Promoting Reforestation Program, or EPRP, which utilizes the important seed dispersal function of the Black-and-white ruffed lemur.
 These lemurs have a diet of almost 95% fruit, but do not harm the seeds during consumption.
 MBP found that the seeds in the lemur droppings would germinate, producing seedlings of the tree species that the lemurs like to eat.
 The MBP reforestation project evolved from this, with the goal of transplanting these seedlings into the corridor, extending the animal's habitat.
 By using the seeds from the fruit that the Black-and-white ruffed lemur loves to eat, the MBP is ensuring that our reforested area will have the tree species that are important to the lemurs.
 When these new trees are old enough to start producing fruit, this will entice the lemurs to venture into these reforested areas.
 And as seed dispersers, the lemurs will continue to help supply the new forest with more trees.